xiaohang007/SLICES/README.md

 python 1_ini.py # wait for jobs to finish (using qstat to check) python 2_collect_grid_new.py # Get "results_collection_matchcheck4.csv"
 ```
-**Reproduction of Table 1:** the table below illustrates the correspondence between the data in "results_collection_matchcheck4.csv" and the match rates of SLI2Cry for the filtered MP-20 dataset (40,330 crystals) presented in Table 1.
+<span style="color:blue; font-weight:bold;">Reproduction of Table 1:</span> the table below illustrates the correspondence between the data in "results_collection_matchcheck4.csv" and the match rates of SLI2Cry for the filtered MP-20 dataset (40,330 crystals) presented in Table 1.
 <font size="2">
 | Setting         | Rescaled Structure | 𝑍𝐿∗-Optimized Structure | IAP-Refined Structure | IAP-Refined Rescaled Structure |
 |-----------------|-----------------|-----------------------|---------------------|---------------------------|